Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 After you submit your documentation, an underwriter will review your application.
 They may ask for additional documents, so it’s important to watch for communication from them and respond in a timely manner.
 You will receive a response providing valuable insight into the financing options available to you.

-Pre-Approval makes the financing process go more quickly and smoothly once you find the home you want to buy.
-Once you find a home and your offer is accepted by the seller, you will move forward with the financing process specifically tailored to that property.
+When you find a home you want to buy, your real estate agent will help you submit an offer and negotiate if necessary.
+Once the contract is accepted by the seller, you will move forward with the financing process specifically tailored to that property.

 Since you will have already obtained Pre-Approval, much of the groundwork will have already been completed and now you will only need to provide the final documentation.
 The online portal allows you to upload documents through your phone and easily track the status of your application.